Notes on Milnor-Witt K-theory: Milnor-Witt K-theory and Grothendieck-Witt groups

 One puts:

 or simply $\partial_v$ when $\cL$ is clear from the context. \end{num}

-\begin{rem} The necessity to ``renormalize'' the parameter, as in \eqref{eq:renormalize}, when considering residues makes the computation in quadratic intersection theory sometime quite cumbersome!
-Intuitively, we will be following a given orientation from open subschemes to the complementary (reduced) closed subscheme. \end{rem}
+\begin{rem} The necessity to ``renormalize'' the parameter, as in \eqref{eq:renormalize}, when considering residues makes the computation in quadratic intersection theory sometimes quite cumbersome!
+Intuitively, we will be following a given orientation from open subschemes to the complementary (reduced) closed subscheme (see for example \Cref{num:quad_div}). \end{rem}

 \begin{ex} We can specialize the definition of the above residue map to negative degree.
 Then according to \Cref{prop:KMW&GW}, we get a canonical residue map:

 such that